ulsdevteam/ccvgd-integral/README.md

 # Deployment Process
 You can only use one command to deploy this project by using "docker compose up" or deploy them seperately.
 # Environment variables config
 Please change the environment variables to the ones required by the user according to the format in env_sample file.
+For production build, don't forget to change the production flag to true.
 ## Docker compose
 It can be deployed by docker compose up or docker compose up -d.
 The docker compose file is:
 ```
-version: "2.2"
+version: "2.3"

 services:
   ccvg:

+    build:
-    build: ./ccvgd-backend
+      context: ./ccvgd-backend
     ports:
-      - "5050:5050"
+      - "80"
     depends_on:
       - db
     restart: always
     links:
       - db
     env_file:
-      - ./env_file
+      - ./.env
     labels:
+      - "traefik.enable=true"
-      - "traefik.http.routers.ccvg.rule=Host(`ccvg.docker.localhost`)"
+      - "traefik.http.routers.ccvg.rule=Host(`${API_URL}`)"

   db: